amilakanishka/-jobsdata-au/README.md

 - Tas Tudor
 - Babette Blanquet

+**Project Summary**
 This project provides insights into the Australian Data job market.
 You can check our [Data Jobs app](https://datajobs-au.herokuapp.com/) on Heroku.

+**Project Problem Statement**
+There is not a specific jobs portal for data professionals.

+**Desired Outcome**
+To build a live portal to provide current information and job listings to prospective data professional job seekers.

 ![App](Application/static/img/website-gif.gif)